rowan-beck-CO/SimpleDemo/README.md

 5. Click and drag the "main.py" script to the **code/** folder and the "sample_expression.csv" to **data/**

-6. Play around with the script by launching a **cloud workstation** or create a **Reproducible Run** by right clicking the script and selecting, "Set as the script to run".
+6. Play around with the script by launching a **cloud workstation** or create a **Reproducible Run** by right clicking the script and selecting, "Set as File To Run".

 ## 📊 About the Analysis